philosodad/com.johnpdaigle/source/complexable/2018-02-18-the-kevin-bacon-problem.html.markdown

 Repeat with title.principals.tsv.gz and name.basics.tsv.gz.
 We should end up with six files, three containing the column headers, and three containing the column data.
 This will make importing into Postgres easier.

 Now we want to create a postgres database.
 I created one owned by the postgres user, although I'm not sure that it matters.
-You have to execute some of the psql commands to follow as a root user, so we'll need to update the grants anyway.
+You have to execute the `copy` command as a root user, so we end up altering the grants on the tables anyway.

     :::bash
     $ createdb -O postgres imdb_data
     $ psql imdb_data

 Create a table for the title.basics data.
-I used the same header names from the tsv file, and arrived at the varchar limits through some trial and error.
+We can refer to the title.basics.headers.tsv file we created earlier for the column names.

     :::psql
     imdb=# create table title_basics(